pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 }
 ```

-This calculates the 100.000.000th fibonacci number and takes 5-6 milliseconds on
+This calculates the 100.000.000th Fibonacci number and takes 5-6 milliseconds on
 my Surfacebook laptop.

-Now, let's compare this to the follwing K implementation:
+Now, let's compare this to the following K implementation:

 ```k
 *| 5000 {x,+/-2#x}/0 1
 ```

-In 5-6 milliseconds, I could only calculate the 5.000th fibonacci number.
+In 5-6 milliseconds, I could only calculate the 5.000th Fibonacci number.
 In
 other words, this K example is 20.000 times slower than C (And there is an
 integer overflow in there).

-Although I am a bit dissapointed in the weak performance of K against C in this
+Although I am a bit disappointed in the weak performance of K against C in this
-arbitratry test, it is about what I'd expect from an interpreted language.
+arbitrary test, it is about what I'd expect from an interpreted language.

 Let's compare this to yet another implementation, this time in Racket:
 [^time_racket]